Apotheosis

 Old City Jerusalem – courtesy of Olaf Pictures – Pixabay

 Israel is also a hotbed of archeological information.
-The ancient city of Jericho has been discovered as have coins and reliefs relating to the Philistines.
-The remains of what is thought to be Sodom and Gomorrah has been found at the edge of the Dead Sea.
+The ancient city of Jericho has been discovered, as have coins and reliefs relating to the Philistines.
+The remains of what is thought to be Sodom and Gomorrah have been found at the edge of the Dead Sea.
 Ancient coins and inscriptions relating to King David have been found in the last several years.
-Hundreds of finds there only confirm the information I have read in the Bible, never discount it.
+Hundreds of finds there only confirm the information I have read in the Bible; never discount it.